16 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth….” Romans 1:16

 I talked to a group of Hindus, and after explaining that: we ALL need to have our sins removed (because they are many); our good deeds aren’t enough; and that the only God who paid for the sins of mankind was Jesus…a few of them took a tract (I also make the point, when necessary, that Jesus isn’t a white man’s God.
 He is brown, from the near east, and Christianity originated there, not in the USA.
 It can help at times).
 I then ran into a Bethel-ized hippie-surfer type (and his scantily clad lady friend) who said that he was a Christian and loved Jesus, but was offended that I was preaching about the blood.
 He angrily, and semi-drunkenly stated that I should only talk about His love.
 I explained that the blood IS love, and that without the blood there is no remission of sin (Heb.
 9:22).
 He didn’t even remotely comprehend what I was saying and told me he had been a believer for 37 years and knew more than me (he looked to be about 25 years old…alcohol).
 I moved on to witness at a small beach and along the perimeter of several waterfront restaurants.

 After bouncing around Mallory Square, where the multitudes were gathered to watch street performers and the setting sun, I headed to famed Duval Street, home of countless bars and unceasing debauchery.
 By the mercy of God, I felt strong – full of His confidence, His gentleness, His joy…and most importantly, His word.
-I walked up and down the street, speaking the gospel gently but clearly, and giving tracts to whosoever will.
-I gave out a few in an art gallery, and proceeded to run into a man who said he was gay and hated God.
-I saw a group of four gay guys across the street, and went over to talk with them.
-I gave them the clear message of sin and repentance, and one man said softly that he thought maybe God loved him.
+I walked up and down the street, speaking the gospel gently but clearly, and offering tracts to all.
+I gave out a few in an art gallery, and then walked past a man who stated that he was gay and hated God.
+He didn’t want to discuss it.
+I then spotted a group of four gay guys across the street, and went over to talk with them.
+I gently and clearly shared the message of sin and repentance, and one man said softly that he thought maybe God loved him.
 I told him that He did, but that he, just like me, must repent of sin and turn to Jesus Christ with his heart.
 We have to choose – the temporary pleasures of this short life or the eternal glory of the next one.
 The men were friendly, and we discussed true Christianity for a bit, with one of them joking gleefully that he sinned all the time…and then I moved on.

 I came across a group of three scraggily young men, one of whom took a tract.
 He opened it as if he was going to read it, then dropped it on the sidewalk where he and one of his friends trampled on it over and over again.
 I noticed that they were in a deep state of intoxication…so I backed off until they were finished.
 I then grabbed the tract, which didn’t look any flatter than it had been before they stomped on it, put back in my stack, and headed on up Duval Street.